5c077m4n/await-fn/readme.md

 	2. `web: boolean` true if you would like to have the returned error in a [HTTP Responder](https://www.npmjs.com/package/http-responder).

 	3. `throw: boolean` if you wish the error can be thrown instead of returned.

+And the results will be returned like this:

+`[error, data]` where the error is an error object (depending on the options chosen), and data is the function's output.